TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const randomBetween0And100Generator = randomBetween0And1Generator +> multiplyBy100
 ```

-Introducing an `AsyncFunction` and a `GeneratorFunction`, and/or an `AsyncGeneratorFunction`, produces an `AsyncGeneratorFunction`, e.g.:
+Introducing an `AsyncFunction` and a `GeneratorFunction`, and/or an `AsyncGeneratorFunction`, produces an `AsyncGeneratorFunction` that in each case pipes its expressed return value or each expressed yielded value to subsequent functions, e.g.:

 ```javascript
 const nextRouteAsyncGenerator = nextLocationGenerator +> calculateRouteAsync //GeneratorFunction +> AsyncFunction